brunorp/StarWars-Api/README.md

-﻿# SITE COM A UTILIZAÇÃO DA API DO STAR WARS
+﻿# Web application using SWAPI - The Star Wars API

-Aplicação web sobre star wars com pesquisa de personagem, um quiz sobre:
+Star wars web application with character search. a quiz about:

--> "qual personagem você seria no filme".
+-> "which character would you be in the movie".

-e outro quiz sobre:
+and another quiz about:

--> "Quanto você sabe sobre Star Wars".
+-> "How much do you know about Star Wars".

- -> Um jogo da velha sobre a saga.
+A tic-tac-toe about the saga and information about the movies.

-Para a realização da aplicação web foi utilizado: bootstrap e jQuery.
+For the realization of the web application was used: bootstrap and jQuery.

-O index está fora das pastas e o arquivo JavaScript esta na pasta js -> info.js
+The index is out of the folders and the JavaScript file is in the js -> info.js folder.

-Adicione a extensão no google chrome: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi/related?hl=en-US
+Add extension on google chrome: https://chrome.google.com/webstore/detail/allow-control-allow-origi/nlfbmbojpeacfghkpbjhddihlkkiljbi/related?hl=en-US